Diminution in Value in Car Accident Claims. Lessons from McCausland v Tesco [2025]

 Medical Negligence Claims.
 The Difference in Northern Ireland and the Republic of Ireland

 When you visit a hospital, GP, or healthcare clinic, you place your trust in medical professionals to provide safe, skilled, and compassionate care.
 Thankfully, that trust is well-placed in the vast majority of cases.
 Both our NHS and private healthcare systems are staffed by highly trained doctors, nurses, and specialists who work under intense pressure to deliver the best possible outcomes.
+But when something goes wrong, and that care falls below acceptable standards – resulting in injury, illness, or loss – it may give rise to a medical negligence claim.

 At Lacey Solicitors, our team of dual-qualified medical negligence solicitors in Belfast and Dublin has extensive experience handling complex claims across both jurisdictions.
 Whether your case involves NHS care in Northern Ireland, or a hospital in the Republic of Ireland, we are here to provide clear, confident legal advice.